 Our upcoming workshop in Toronto contains 75% new material!

 Goals and learning objectives

 - Hierarchy of objective assessment tools for mental health conditions – psychological, social behavioral, cognitive

-- Translate assessment results to work functional ability
+- Translate assessment results and integrate findings to work functional ability

 - Strategies and treatment

 - FCE and RTW methods (including best effort – consistency)